Not yet a Member?

 This requirement applies not only to employer-sponsored retiree health plans but to employer-sponsored plans extended to active employees and their covered spouses who are enrolled or are Medicare-eligible (generally speaking, age 65 or over).

-A plan sponsor is required to provide the disclosure notice through completion of the Creditable Coverage Disclosure Form on the CMS Creditable Coverage Disclosure web page.
+A plan sponsor is required to provide the disclosure notice through completion of the Creditable Coverage Disclosure Form on the CMS Creditable Coverage website.
 This is the sole method for complying with the CMS disclosure requirement.

 You have successfully saved this page as a bookmark.